Remarkable symmetries in the Milky Way disk's magnetic field: Acknowledgments

-PPK acknowledges support from an NSERC (Canada) Discovery Grant, the U.S. Department of Energy (LANL), the hospitality of CSIRO, Epping and Prof. B. Gaensler at the University of Sydney.
-PPK and KNM gratefully acknowledge the support from the Australian Research Council Federation Fellowships of Prof. Bryan Gaensler (FF0561298) and Prof. Ron Ekers (FF0345330).
+The principal results of this paper form part of a Ph.D thesis completed in early 2009(K.N-M), and appeared, in part, in arXiv:0909.4753.
+PPK acknowledges support from an NSERC (Canada), the U.S. DOE (LANL), the hospitality of CSIRO, and Prof. B. Gaensler at the U. of Sydney.
+PPK and KNM gratefully acknowledge support from Australian Research Council Federation Fellowships of Prof. Bryan Gaensler (FF0561298) and Prof. Ron Ekers (FF0345330) respectively.
+We are grateful to the anonymous referee for helpful comments.